 Simmons College and the Office of Residence Life strive to ensure that all students are accommodated in rooms that meet their needs and support their academic growth.
 The College is committed to the philosophy that the opportunity to share a room enhances a student's overall college experience.
 The standard arrangement at Simmons College for students in their first year, sophomore, and junior year is a housing assignment with one or more roommates.
 In the senior year, some students are provided with the opportunity to select a single room.
 In rare instances, after a review of medical documentation by the Housing Review committee, a student may be housed in a single room if no other suitable accommodations are available.
 Any student requiring a special housing accommodation of any type should send the request and documentation to the Director of Disability Services at Simmons College.
-Medical documentation for a request based on medical needs must be received no later than The closest business day before or on June 1 of each year for new fall semester students and the business day before or on November 15 for all spring semester students to determine the necessity of the request.
-Current resident students who plan to live on campus for the fall must submit medical documentation by the business day before or on March 15 in the spring to determine participation in the Housing Selection Process.
+Medical documentation for a request based on medical needs must be received no later by the deadlines listed in the College License Agreement.

 Please go to the Simmons Disability Services Website at www.simmons.edu for information and necessary medical documentation forms.
 Send documentation forms to the Director of Disability Services, Center for Academic Achievement, 300 The Fenway, Boston.
 MA 02115-5898, 617-521-2474 or email to email@example.com

 College Housing License Agreement